lumc-sasc/wf-rnaseq/docs/USERGUIDE.md

 <hr>
 dgeFiles                     : Not implemented boolean statement.
 Yet to implement in creating design matrix if true.
 Default is false. <br/>
 <hr>
-umiDeduplication             : Boolena statement that will activate the deduplication part of the pipeline if true.
+umiDeduplication             : Boolean statement that will activate the deduplication part of the pipeline if true.
 Default is true. <br/>
 <hr>
 get_output_stats             : Boolean statement.
 If true, will generate output stats in deduplication.
 Default is false. <br/>
 <hr>